 David Eagleman is a neuroscientist, bestselling author, and Guggenheim Fellow.
 Dr. Eagleman’s areas of research include sensory substitution, time perception, vision, and synesthesia.
 He also studies the intersection of neuroscience with the legal system, and in that capacity he directs the non-profit Center for Science and Law.
 Eagleman is the writer and presenter of The Brain, an Emmy-nominated television series on PBS and BBC.
-He is the author of many books, including The Runaway Species, The Brain, Incognito, and Wednesday is Indigo Blue.
+He is the author of 8 books, including Livewired, The Runaway Species, The Brain, Incognito, and Wednesday is Indigo Blue.
 He is also the author of a widely adopted textbook on cognitive neuroscience, Brain and Behavior.
-He has also written a bestselling book of literary fiction, Sum, which has been translated into 32 languages, turned into two operas, and named a Best Book of the Year by Barnes and Noble.
+His internationally bestselling book of literary fiction, SUM, has been translated into 32 languages, turned into two operas, and named a Best Book of the Year by Barnes and Noble.
 Dr. Eagleman has been a TED speaker, a guest on the Colbert Report, and profiled in the New Yorker magazine.
-He has launched several neuroscience companies from his research, including BrainCheck and NeoSensory.
+He has launched several neuroscience companies from his research, including Neosensory and BrainCheck.